behnamasadi/cpp_tutorials/docs/heap_and_stack_memory_layout_of_C_programs.md

 # Stack overflow
 If the call stack pointer exceeds the stack bound, because of:

-Infinite recursion:
+1. Infinite recursion:

 int infiniteRecursion()
 {
      return infiniteRecursion();
 }

-Very large stack variables
+2. Very large stack variables:

 int largeStackVariables()
 {
      double x[1000000000];
 }
 # Memory segmentation

  Memory segmentation is dividing main memory into segments. using segmentation, a reference to a memory location includes a value that identifies a segment and an offset (memory location) within that segment.
  Segmentation was originally invented as a method by which system software could isolate different processes and data